 The Farm-to-Kids Texas K-2 Educational Module contains lessons which focus on plant products, plant parts and functions, and farm animals.
 The Farm-to-Kids Texas 3-5 Educational Module contains lessons regarding plant life cycles, basic soil science, plant nutrition, photosynthesis, the food chain, and seasonality.

-The Farm-to-Kids Texas Educational Modules were created with the intention that they be piloted in Central Texas schools- especially those east of IH-35.
-If you or someone you know are interested in potentially piloting a Farm-to-Kids Texas program at your school, please send an email to firstname.lastname@example.org .
+The Farm-to-Kids Texas Educational Modules were created with the intention that they be piloted in other Texas schools- especially those east of IH-35.
+If you or someone you know is interested in potentially piloting a Farm-to-Kids Texas program at your school, please Contact us.
+We would also love to hear your suggestions and feedback.

 Farm-to-Kids Texas is a program of the Texas Center for Local Food